ShreyNiraula/ROS_General/README.md

 ## GUI
 - previously we had to set __use_gui__ to __True__
 - now, gui functionality is in its own package: __joint_state_publisher_gui__
-- use of old way although supported to be not recommended
+- use of old way although supported not recommended
 - also,for packages transitioning before this change, __joint_state_publisher_gui__ should be added as an __<exec_depend>__ to package.xml and launch files should be updated to launch __joint_state_publisher_gui__ instead of using __joint_state_publisher__ with __use_gui__ parameter.